crispaulcastaneda/dev-blog-template/README.md

 ## How to
 1. Download or clone
-2. In your VS Code- install: `lodash, express, ejs, nodemon, and morgan.`
+2. In your VS Code- install: `lodash, express, ejs, nodemon, mongoose, and morgan.`
 3. Run the Program

 ### Acknowledgements